Start With Shape, Buoyancy, and Stool

 Step 1: When Did the Bloating Start?

-- After a meal: Almost certainly normal digestion in progress
+- After a meal: Often normal digestion in progress

 - Gradually over days: May indicate a more serious underlying issue

-- Suddenly without eating: Requires immediate, focused attention
+- Suddenly without eating: Needs focused attention and closer monitoring

 Step 2: Check for Other Symptoms